 - to otherwise respond to any requests, queries or comments submitted to us by you.

 We may need to share your information with our service providers and agents for the above purposes.
+We will never sell your data or purposely allow it to be used in any way other than that originally intended.
 We may disclose personal data to our successors in business in the future but only for the purposes outlined in this privacy statement.
-We may also disclose personal data in order to comply with a legal or regulatory obligation.
+We may also disclose personal data in order to comply with a legal or regulatory obligations.

 Sensitive personal data

-We ask you about ethnic origin and disability as part of completing the online job application process for the purposes of equal opportunities monitoring.
-[We may also use information about a disability for the purposes of making any necessary adjustments if you are invited for interview.]
+We may ask you about ethnic origin and disability as part of completing online job applications for the purposes of equal opportunities monitoring.
+We may also use information about a disability for the purposes of making any necessary adjustments if you are invited to interview.

-The Website has security measures in place to protect against the loss, misuse and alteration of the personal data under our control.
+The Website and associated platforms have security measures in place to protect against the loss, misuse and alteration of the personal data under our control.

 Links to other websites